 8. Get help from a pro

 Having a hard time coming up with content for your profile?
 Work with an expert!
-Kimberly Sarmiento has been helping people build and customize professional resumes and cover letters since 2009.
+We have user profile creation freelancers ready that have helped people build and customize professional profiles.

 Update your profile now and increase your chances of getting higher paying jobs—and getting showcased as top talent on Upwork.
 It’s critical that the spelling and grammar is flawless.
 Common mistakes include misspelled job titles, poor grammar, awkward capitalizations of letters, and inappropriate symbols (e.g., #, ~, *, ◯, ⅌, ♢, etc.).
 Make sure you’re putting your best foot forward!